 Sundews come in many sizes and shapes but some are much hardier and forgiving.
 Watering is super easy on these; always standing on a saucer of (rain/purified/ro-) water.
 Fungus gnats, fruit flies and house flies are mainly on their dinner plate.

 Where to Grow: Many tropical sundews can be quite adaptable.
 A sure-fire way to keep them is indoors as a tropical houseplant on a sunny windowsill.
 Regardless of where you grow them, always protect tropical sundews from freezing temperatures.
-Tropical sundews originate from warm climates of the world.
-South Africa, Australia, New Zealand, and South America are all hotspots for tropical Drosera.
-In their native habitat, frost never or rarely occurs, and it never snows.
-Their preferred habitat is mostly open, wet fields, or cliff-side seeps with thin, weak soil where they can get lots of sunlight.

 Sunlight: Provide partial sunlight (several hours of direct sunlight with bright filtered light the remainder of the day).
 Avoid full shade.
 Excessive sun can burn them if they arent adjusted to it.
 Most tropical species can be acclimated to more extreme heat and longer hours of direct sun over time, but many prefer cooler temperatures provided indoors during the summer.